 For all state-approved courses, the State of Texas has developed the Texas Essential Knowledge and Skills (TEKS) which define the guidelines under which La Porte ISD must develop the objectives for the course.
 These TEKS are cross-referenced to the LPISD curriculum objectives.
-In addition, LPISD objectives are also cross-referenced to the Texas Assessment of Knowledge and Skills (TAKS) objectives.
+In addition, LPISD objectives are also cross-referenced to the State of Texas Assessments of Academic Readiness (STAAR) objectives.